-If you need something more convenient than cash without the temptation of credit and the risk of plastic connected to your bank account, selecting a credit card could be your path to enlightenment.
+If you need something more convenient than cash without the temptation of credit and the risk of overspending, selecting a prepaid card could be the answer.

-First things first, these cards aren’t actually credit cards as they don’t have a borrowing facility.
-However, not being linked to a credit account can be a really useful feature for some folks.
+Prepaid cards work in a similar way to top up cards for your mobile phone.
+These cards aren’t credit cards as they don’t have a borrowing facility.
+However, not being linked to a credit account can be really useful.
 If you prefer to avoid the lure of spending money you don’t have or you’ve got a poor credit history and find it difficult to access borrowing, a prepaid card can give you some of the convenience of a credit card without the risk.

 With money loaded onto the card of your choice – in one of the three big currencies – you’re free to spend as you usually would.
 Because these products are backed by the same big companies Mastercard and Visa, as credit and debit cards are, you can use this plastic most places you can use the more familiar cards.

 There are some exceptions though.
 For example, if you’re travelling and hoping to reserve a room for the night in your next port of call, a prepaid card doesn’t have a function that allows funds to be held then released, so it can’t be used for traditional hotel bookings.
-For those flying off on travels near or far flung, there are some other reasons prepaid cards can prove a useful item to pack.
+A specialist travel credit card may suit you better.
+However, there are some reasons that prepaid cards can prove useful when travelling.

 Prepaid card advantages

-- You can load your prepaid card in advance to take advantage of good exchange rates, which is fixed at time of loading.
+- You can load your prepaid card in advance to take advantage of good exchange rates when going on holiday, which is fixed at the time of loading

-- You can reload money onto your card usually over the phone or online or preload a card with your budget for a small trip, which can keep yours or the kids’ spending in check.
+- You can reload money onto your card usually over the phone or online.
+Preload a card with your budget for a small trip, which can keep spending in check

-- Some prepaid cards do offer perks for use such as .
+- Some prepaid cards do offer perks for use such as cashback

-If your credit history is not the best, you’ll be pleased to know that prepaid cards don’t require a credit check, though there are some special prepaid cards that may prove useful in improving your credit score.
+If you have bad credit, you’ll be pleased to know that prepaid cards don’t require a credit check, though there are some special credit builder prepaid cards that may prove useful in improving your credit score.

 Other fees for use you may be charged include: